lpmi-13/veilid-terraform-aws/README.md

 Even though AWS doesn't have a "forever" free tier like Azure/GCP/Oracle, you might still want to take advantage of their 12-month free tier access, or even just run nodes in AWS because that's your preferred cloud environment.

+## Cost

+Since AWS doesn't have an always-on free tier (though they do offer 1 year of free tier, which would work with this configuration), you'll eventually have to pay a bit for this, but the majority of the cost will be the EC2 instance (the `t4g.nano`), which will run a little over $3/month.

+Because AWS charges for IPv4 addresses, the default configuration here won't give the instance a public IPv4 address.
+Since veilid is configured to use either IPv4 or IPV6 (or both if available), this isn't a problem at all for the node.

+However, if, like me, you don't have an IPv6 address from your internet provider, then you won't be able to connect via SSH to poke around via `veilid-cli`.
+If you'd like to get an IPv4 address, change the value for `needIpv4` in `local.tf` to `true`.
+You'll get the IPv4 address in the output after running `terraform apply`, and you can SSH to that address.
+Remember to change it back and re-run `terraform apply` when you're done, or you'll be paying an addition $3.5/month, which will double the cost for this node.

 ## Setup

 You'll need terraform to run this, and you can get the installation instructions [here](https://developer.hashicorp.com/terraform/install).